The Tate conjecture for K3 surfaces in odd characteristic: The Tate conjecture

-\begin{thm} \mbox{} \begin{enumerate}[itemsep=0.11in] \item The period map $\on{CF}_{K,\Int_{(p)}}\to\Ss_K$ is an open immersion. \item Given any cubic fourfold $X$ over a field $k$ of odd characteristic, there exists a finite separable extension $k'/k$ and an abelian variety $A$ over $k'$ such that the numbered assertions of (\ref{ks:thm:ksconst}) hold with $PH^2$ replaced by $PH^4$ and $\Pic(X_{k'})$ replaced by $\on{CH}^2(X_{k'})$. \item The Tate conjecture for cubic fourfolds holds in co-dimension $2$ over fields of odd characteristic.
+\begin{thm} \mbox{} \begin{enumerate}[itemsep=0.11in] \item The period map $\tilde{\mathsf{CF}}\to\Ss(M)$ is \'etale.
+For any $p>2$ and $K^p$ small enough, the map $\tilde{\mathsf{CF}}_{K,\Int_{(p)}}\to\Ss_K(M)_{(p)}$ is an open immersion. \item Given any cubic fourfold $X$ over a field $k$ of odd characteristic, there exists a finite separable extension $k'/k$ and an abelian variety $A$ over $k'$ such that the numbered assertions of (\ref{ks:thm:ksconst}) hold with $PH^2$ replaced by $PH^4$ and $\Pic(X_{k'})$ replaced by $\on{CH}^2(X_{k'})$. \item The Tate conjecture for cubic fourfolds holds in co-dimension $2$ over fields of odd characteristic.
 That is, given a cubic fourfold $X$ over a finitely generated field $k$ of odd characteristic with absolute Galois group $\Gamma=\Gal(k^{\on{sep}}/k)$, the $\ell$-adic cycle class map

-is an isomorphism for all $\ell\neq p$. \item $\on{CF}_{\Field_p}$ is geometrically irreducible for every $p>2$. \end{enumerate} \end{thm} \begin{proof}[Sketch of proof] If we look back at the strategy used for K3 surfaces, we see that the main step is to show that the period map
+is an isomorphism for all $\ell\neq p$. \item $\mathsf{CF}_{\Field_p}$ is geometrically irreducible for every $p>2$. \end{enumerate} \end{thm} \begin{proof}[Sketch of proof] If we look back at the strategy used for K3 surfaces, we see that the main step is to show that the period map

 is \'etale.
-Indeed, once we know this, the Torelli theorem for cubic fourfolds~\cite{voisin:cubic} will imply that the map is an open immersion.
+Indeed, once we know this, the Torelli theorem for cubic fourfolds~\cite{voisin:cubic} will imply that the induced map $\tilde{\mathsf{CF}}_{K,\Int_{(p)}}\to\Ss_K(M)_{(p)}$ is an open immersion for $K^p$ small enough.
 The remaining statements are proven just as for K3 surfaces.
-For the Tate conjecture, we reduce to the Hodge conjecture for co-dimension $2$ cycles on cubic fourfolds over $\Comp$, which is known; cf.~\cite{andre:shaf}*{Appendix 2} or~\cite{zucker:cubic}.
+We only note that, for the Tate conjecture, we have to appeal to the Hodge conjecture for co-dimension $2$ cycles on cubic fourfolds over $\Comp$, which is known; cf.~\cite{andre:shaf}*{Appendix 2} or~\cite{zucker:cubic}.
 This plays the same role for cubic fourfolds as Lefschetz (1,1) did for K3 surfaces.
-For irreducibility, we have to know that $\Ss_{K,\Field_p}$ is normal and that each of its geometrically connected components is the specialization of a geometrically connected component of $\Sh_K$.
-This follows from the argument used in (\ref{ortho:cor:conncomp}).

-To prove \'etaleness, we note that $\on{CF}_{K,\Int_{(p)}}$ is smooth and that the tangent space at any point $s:\Spec k\to \on{CF}_{K,\Int_{(p)}}$ attached to a cubic fourfold $X/k$ is given by:
+To prove \'etaleness, we note that $\tilde{\mathsf{CF}}$ is smooth and that the tangent space at any point $s:\Spec k\to \tilde{\mathsf{CF}}$ attached to a cubic fourfold $X/k$ is given by:

 This is shown in \cite{levin}*{\S~3}.
 So, just as in the proof of (\ref{ks:thm:kugasatakecharp}), it is enough to prove the integral crystalline compatibility of the Kuga-Satake construction.
 We do this using the same strategy: prove it directly for ordinary cubic fourfolds as in (\ref{ks:lem:ordinary}) and then propagate it everywhere using the density of ordinary points as in (\ref{ks:prp:cris}). \end{proof} \comment{ \begin{rem} In a recent pre-print~\cite{charles_pirutka}, Charles and Pirutka have shown the validity of the Tate conjecture for co-dimension $2$ cycles on cubic fourfolds (over finite fields of characteristic $p\geq 5$) with $\Int_{\ell}$-coefficients in place of $\Rat_{\ell}$-coefficients.
 This also follows from the above for $\ell\neq 2,3,p$ (allowing $p=3$), since we only have to check it for the corresponding space of special endomorphisms of the associated Kuga-Satake abelian variety. \end{rem} }